Supervisors & Proposed Research Topics

 Péter Bodor: Microsociological Studies

 Description: Microsociology is interested in the details and internal logic of everyday human conduct from a sociological and social psychological point of view.
-It seeks to understand the social and societal determinants mundane human behavior: how do we produce such mutually intelligible behavior such as queuing, walking on the street and doing conversation, and how do we produce everyday life and institutions in and through these practices.
+It seeks to understand the social and societal determinants mundane human behaviour: how do we produce such mutually intelligible behaviour such as queuing, walking on the street and doing conversation, and how do we produce everyday life and institutions in and through these practices.
 Various topics can be investigated within such a framework, from the organization of interaction, be it face to face or mediated, across sociological studies of emotions to textual and visual details of everyday life as they are depicted in cultural products.
 A successful PhD research projects on this field require both a keen interest in the related theoretical background and appropriate skills to accomplish the relevant thorough empirical research.

 Number of positions: 1